 Module description and aims

 ‘Who painted the lion?’
 The best-known female character in medieval English literature, the Wife of Bath, was written by a man, yet as that text makes clear, Chaucer made women, their relationships, their trials, and their position in relation to textual culture his favourite themes.
-Since the 1980s, criticism of medieval literature has increasingly emphasised Chaucer’s understanding of the nature of gender as a social construct.
 The medieval period before Chaucer had witnessed a remarkable early flowering of religious literature written in Britain in the vernacular for women.
 The period 1150-1450 also saw the diverse literary outputs of the first named woman author writing in the British Isles (Marie de France), the first woman author writing in English (Julian of Norwich), the first professional woman writer in Europe (Christine de Pizan), and the earliest autobiography in English, written by the wife, mother, and visionary Margery Kempe.

 This module explores the centrality of female voices, real and fictional, to the history of medieval writing by studying Chaucer’s women alongside examples of pre- and post-Chaucerian texts written specifically for female audiences.
 The course will also introduce students to the work of four major female authors writing from the 12th to the 15th centuries in a range of modes (romance, religious vision, love poetry, polemic).